-For a high-level overview of the tasks that are required to implement a multisite appliance solution, review the following steps:
+For an overview of the tasks that are required to implement a multisite appliance solution, review the following steps:

-- 1. Begin planning for the solution by reviewing V7.1.1 information at the following links: - Planning for server storage (V7.1.1) (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.srv.doc/t_devconcepts_planning_ulw.html) - Capacity planning (V7.1.1) (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.srv.doc/t_capplan.html) - 2.
+- 1. Begin planning for the solution by reviewing V7.1.1 information at the following links: - Planning for server storage (V7.1.1) - Capacity planning (V7.1.1) - 2.
 Install the Tivoli Storage Manager server and optionally, the Operations Center.
-Review information at the following links: - Installing the server (http://www.ibm.com/support/knowledgecenter/ SSGSG7_7.1.3/srv.common/t_installing_srv.html) - Installing the Operations Center (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.3/srv.install/t_oc_inst_install.html) - 3.
-Configure the server for VTL storage.
-Review V7.1.1 information at the following links: - AlX Linux Configuring and managing storage devices (V7.1.1) (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.srv.doc/t_cfg_stg_dev_ul.html) - Windows Configuring and managing storage devices (V7.1.1) (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.srv.doc/t_cfg_stg_dev_win.html) - Managing virtual tape libraries (V7.1.1) (http://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.srv.doc/t_vtl_managing.html)
+Review information at the following links: - Installing the server - Installing the Operations Center - 3.
+Configure the server for storage in a virtual tape library.
+Review V7.1.1 information at the following links: - AIX Configuring and managing storage devices (V7.1.1) - Windows Configuring and managing storage devices (V7.1.1) - Managing virtual tape libraries (V7.1.1)